ome/omero-ms-zarr/spec.md

         │
         └── original          # Intermediate folders are permitted but not necessary │                 # and currently contain no extra metadata.
-            └── 0
+            │
+            └── 0             # Multiscale, labeled image.
+The name is unimportant but is registered in "labels".
+                ├── .zgroup   # Each labeled image is also a multiscaled image, and therefore a Zarr group.
-                ├── .zarray   # Each label itself is a 5D array matching the highest resolution └── .zattrs   # of the related image and has an extra key, "color", with display information.
+                ├── .zattrs   # Metadata of the related image and has an extra key, "color", with display information.
+                │
+                ├── 0         # Each multiscale level is stored as a separate Zarr array, as above.
+                │   ...
+                └── n

 ```